puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Any`

+Specifies comma-separated list of privileges to grant.
+Valid options: 'ALL', 'SELECT', 'INSERT', 'UPDATE', 'DELETE', 'TRUNCATE', 'REFERENCES', 'TRIGGER'.

 ##### `table`

 Data type: `Any`

+Specifies the table to which you are granting access.

 ##### `db`

 Data type: `Any`

+Specifies which database the table is in.

 ##### `role`

 Data type: `Any`

+Specifies the role or user to whom you are granting access.

 ##### `ensure`

 Data type: `Any`

+Specifies whether to grant or revoke the privilege.
+Default is to grant the privilege.

 Default value: `undef`